metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Kudos to Tua - after a nasty intersection that led to an Atlanta touchdown, Tua took the offense down on his best drive yet, even absorbing a big hit as he ran for a first down.

+That being said, Tua cost his team the game with two messy turnovers in opponent territory.
+That made all the difference in the world.

 Miami's defense leaves the middle open way too much, particularly on its blitzes.
 Matt Ryan has been money against Miami's pressure packages by targeting receivers running routes along the middle flat.